Vaughn Grissom Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.
+- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks fourth in the league.

-- The Astros have a 3.35 team ERA that ranks sixth across all league pitching staffs.
+- The Astros have a 3.33 team ERA that ranks fifth among all MLB pitching staffs.

-- Astros pitchers combine to allow 20 home runs (one per game), the 10th-fewest in the league.
+- Astros pitchers combine to give up 22 total home runs at a rate of one per game (to rank 13th in baseball).

-- Valdez (1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched) makes the start for the Astros, his fifth of the season.
+- Javier (2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched) makes the start for the Astros, his fifth of the season.

-- The lefty's most recent time out came on Sunday against the Texas Rangers, when he tossed six innings, surrendering one earned run while giving up four hits.
+- The righty last appeared on Tuesday against the Toronto Blue Jays, when he went five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.